tvdboom/ATOM/README.md

 	+ filename: string, optional (default=None)
 	Name of the file when saved.
 None to not save anything.
 * **plot_confusion_matrix(normalize=True, figsize=(10, 6), filename=None)**
 Plot the confusion matrix for the model.
-Only for binary classification.
+Only for binary classification tasks.
 	+ normalize: bool, optional (default=True)
 	Wether to normalize the confusion matrix.
    	+ figsize, 2d-tuple, optional (default=(10, 6))